Chlöe Swarbrick: Israel-Palestine

+Parliamentary conduct

 On 12 August 2025, Swarbrick was removed from Parliament for the rest of the week by Speaker Brownlee after saying "If we find 6 of 68 Government MPs with a spine, we can stand on the right side of history" during a debate on the recognition of Palestine.
 On 13 August, Swarbrick refused to apologise and was "named" by Brownlee, who ordered her to leave Parliament's debating chamber once again.
 This punishment means that Swarbrick as an MP will have to leave the House of Representatives once again and will have her pay docked for the duration of her suspension.

+On 4 August 2026, Swarbrick was ejected from Parliament after accusing Speaker Brownlee of showing favoritism towards New Zealand First leader Winston Peters over opposition Members of Parliament during a Question Time debate.
+Brownlee ordered her to leave the House of Representatives for the day after she accused him of exercising "double standards" towards Peters.
+Earlier, Peters had attracted controversy and criticism after telling Chinese New Zealander Green MP Lawrence Xu-Nan to "go back to your own country" during a parliamentary debate in late July 2026.

 Personal life

 On the topic of her sexuality, Swarbrick has said she "likes people", refusing to give a label.
 She says she did not come out of the closet because she was never in the closet, echoing a sentiment expressed by Scottish MP Mhairi Black.
 In January 2020, it was reported that Swarbrick had been engaged to Nadine Walker for several months, but that they had remained private about their relationship.
 Swarbrick has referred to herself as queer in the past.
 Swarbrick has been a vegetarian since the age of 14.

-Swarbrick has dyscalculia and a history of depression and anxiety.
+Swarbrick has a history of depression and anxiety.
 Swarbrick sees a psychologist weekly and is on anti-depressants.
-In September 2021, Swarbrick revealed that she received an adult diagnosis of attention deficit hyperactivity disorder.
+In September 2021, Swarbrick revealed that she received an adult diagnosis of attention deficit hyperactivity disorder (ADHD).